recruitermr/recruitermr/README.md

 - 👋 Hi, I’m @recruitermr
-- 👀 I’m interested in talents IT
+- 👀 I’m interested in technological talents
 - 💞️ I’m looking to improve your job situation
 - 📫 How to reach me marierbusquedas@gmail.com